paper-parser/paper-parser/README.md

 _WARNING: package is currently in development and not ready for use._

-A package for extracting synthesis and performance metrics from academic articles on perovskite solar cells.
-The long-term goal of this package is to provide a means to scrape, summarize, and compare the relationships between synthesis procedure and device performance across perovskite literature.
+A python package for extracting synthesis and performance metrics from academic articles on perovskite solar cells.
+The long-term goal of this package is to provide a means to 1) scrape, 2) summarize, and 3) compare the relationships between synthesis procedure and device performance across perovskite literature.

 # Overview

-Each paper is converted into a relational graph like the example below
+Each paper is converted into a relational graph like the example below,

-Example graph representation of material object:

     Material (some chemical name)
     |\